April 21, 2014

-I find myself intrigued most days about some of the names owners and breeders come up with for their American Quarter Horses.
-I’ve seen plays on words; made-up-on-the-spot-for-the-occasion names; we-must-have-let-that-one-slip names; cliché names; and the ever-popular pedigree names.
-I get a chuckle each day wondering, “How in the heck did they think of that?
-I never, in a million years, woulda thought of that name!”
+At AQHA, we’re often intrigued about some of the names owners and breeders come up with for their American Quarter Horses.
+We’ve seen plays on words; made-up-on-the-spot-for-the-occasion names; we-must-have-let-that-one-slip names; cliché names; and the ever-popular pedigree names.
+We chuckle as we wonder, “How in the heck did they think of that?”

 - The horse can be named anything you like.
 Although many people prefer to, you are not required to name your AQHA foal according to pedigree.

 - The name cannot be longer than 20 characters (this includes blank spaces and numbers and is simply because AQHA computer systems are not programmed to allow more).

 - Arabic numerals (1234…and so on) are permitted at the end of a name so long as there is a space between the name and number placed on the end.

 - Punctuation marks are not permitted (so if you are looking at DASHS DIGIT, there is no apostrophe in the word ‘dashs’ because it is not allowed per AQHA rules).

 - Keep the name clean.
 (We do attempt to red flag anything that seems inappropriate.)